projen/projen/API.md

 [gitlab.Retry](#projen-gitlab-retry)|How many times a job is retried if it fails.
 [gitlab.Secret](#projen-gitlab-secret)|A CI/CD secret.
 [gitlab.Service](#projen-gitlab-service)|Used to specify an additional Docker image to run scripts in.
-[gitlab.Trigger](#projen-gitlab-trigger)|Trigger a multi-project pipeline.
-Read more: https://docs.gitlab.com/ee/ci/yaml/README.html#simple-trigger-syntax-for-multi-project-pipelines.
+[gitlab.Trigger](#projen-gitlab-trigger)|Trigger a multi-project or a child pipeline.
+[gitlab.TriggerInclude](#projen-gitlab-triggerinclude)|References a local file or an artifact from another job to define the pipeline configuration.
 [gitlab.VariableConfig](#projen-gitlab-variableconfig)|Explains what the variable is used for, what the acceptable values are.
 [gitlab.VaultConfig](#projen-gitlab-vaultconfig)|Specification for a secret provided by a HashiCorp Vault.
 [gitlab.Workflow](#projen-gitlab-workflow)|Used to control pipeline behavior.